logzio/azure-monitor-metrics-receiver/README.md

 }
 ```

-`resourceType` is the type of resources you want to collect metrics from.
+`resourceType` is the type of resources you want to collect metrics of.

 * Info about `metrics` and `aggregations` can be found in Resource Target section.